A Guide to This Tree-Chopping Practice

 Now that you’ve taken care of the safety aspect of your gear setup, you’ll need your tools.

-There are two key tools involved in the tree felling process: an axe for chopping and a chainsaw for slicing.
+There are two key tools involved in the tree-felling process: an axe for chopping and a chainsaw for slicing.
 It may sound like you need to pick one or the other, but it’s actually beneficial to use both.
 For example, chopping branches is a great starting point, while the chainsaw is great for ‘the big slice’ at the end of the felling process.

 How is Tree Felling Performed